Vasyl Stefanyk Precarpathian National University

 The history of the university dates back to March 15, 1940, when Stanislav Teacher Training Institute was established.
 Later, in 1950, it was renamed Stanislav (since 1962 - Ivano-Frankivsk) Pedagogical Institute.
 In January 1971, the institution was renamed after a famous Ukrainian writer Vasyl Stefanyk by the decree of the Council of Ministers of the USSR.

 After the dissolution of the USSR, the Precarpathian University was founded on the base of Ivano-Frankivsk State Pedagogical Institute on August 26, 1992.
 On September 14, 2004, the Ministry of Education and Science of Ukraine awarded the University the national status, by its decree # 204.
+On August 15, 2025, the university was renamed into Vasyl Stefanyk Carpathian National University.